Run your operations

 To begin with, are you dealing with unstructured paper procedures?
 Depending on the writer, your procedures may leave lots of room for interpretation on the rig, and no consistent way of capturing driller notes.

 After-action reports are likely delivered in text documents.
-Are drillers really expected to search their memory and sort through notes at the end of a 12-hour shift?
+Drillers are expected to search their memory and sort through notes at the end of a 12-hour shift.
 When the next job comes around, planners can spend hours searching for important comments and past lessons learned.

 In contrast, Exebenus Pulse automatically logs actions and lets you flag events during operations.
 The digital record is always there.
 At the end of a job, you can easily find comments, zero in on deviations, know what actions were taken, and decide what to keep for future reference.